Implementing a Knowledge-Rich Curriculum

 The forgetting curve presents a challenge.
 Students forget most new information quickly without strategic reinforcement.
 This isn't laziness.
 It's neuroscience.

-Retrieval practice remains the most powerful tool.
+remains the most powerful tool.
 Quiz students regularly on previously learned material in low-stakes contexts.
 The act of pulling information from memory strengthens the memory trace.
 Make it easier to recall in future.

-Spaced repetition revisits content at increasing intervals.
+revisits content at increasing intervals.
 Don't teach a topic once and move on.
 Return to it a week later, then a month later, then a term later.
 Each revisit strengthens the memory.

-Interleaving mixes different topics within practice sessions.
+mixes different topics within practice sessions.
 Don't mass practice on one topic.
 Mix topics so students must discriminate between different types of problems and concepts.
 This builds more flexible, transferable knowledge.

 In a knowledge-rich classroom, the teacher acts as expert, guiding students through complex new material.
-Explicit instruction, where the teacher clearly explains concepts, models processes, and provides guided practice, is the most efficient way to transmit new knowledge and build foundational understanding.
+Explicit instruction, where the teacher clearly explains concepts, models processes, and provides gu ided practice, is the most efficient way to transmit new knowledge and build foundational understanding.

 This approach places high value on teacher subject expertise.
 A teacher with deep knowledge of their discipline can craft compelling narratives, make insightful connections between concepts, and anticipate common misconceptions.
-They move beyond surface level to bring content to life, inspiring curiosity and fostering genuine love of the subject.
+They move beyond surface level to bring content to life, inspiring curiosity and developing genuine love of the subject.

 Rosenshine's Principles of Instruction align perfectly with knowledge-rich teaching.
 Review previous learning daily.
 Present new material in small steps.
 Ask questions and check for understanding.
 Provide models and worked examples.
 Guide practice extensively before independent work.